Vonage/vivid-3/docs/component-guidline.md

 ### Slots Name
 Use kebab case for slots name.

-- `Graphic` :for slots that are recommended for decorative element such as custom icon or image
+- `Graphic` - for slots that are recommended for decorative element such as custom icon or image
-- `Media` :for slot that are recommended to contain either images or video.
+- `Media` - for slot that are recommended to contain either images or video.
 - `Meta`
-- `Footer`
+- `Footer / Actions`
+- `Action-ites / Action-items` - ?
 - `Content`
-- `App-content` :for slots in components that categorized as templating components (such as side-drawer, top-app-bar)
+- `App-content` - Maybe change it to `app-main` for slots in components that categorized as templating components (such as side-drawer, top-app-bar).

 <hr>